benguz/prompt-octopus/README.md

 # Prompt Octopus 🐙
 Run side-by-side prompt engineering and compare as many prompt responses as you need!
 Try it online at [https://promptoctopus.com](https://promptoctopus.com) or self-host.

+You'll start off with three "system prompts" you can customize: try filling them with different instructions that test the user.
+Then add content to the "message" box at the bottom: this is where you'd add the content the user might input.
+If you're building an Essay Grading AI, you might try three different grading instructions, and submit an essay in the message box.

+Hit "Submit" and compare your responses side by side, then try again with more prompts or another message!

 ## Self-Hosting
 You'll need an OpenAI API key.
 ### Python